RedPitaya/Documentation/appsFeatures/remoteControl/remoteControl.rst

 #. click Search tab
 #.
 Enter **RedPitaya** in Enter keyword(s) field

-More examples about how to control Red Pitaya from MATLAB can be find :ref:`here <examples>`.
+More examples about how to control Red Pitaya from LabVIEW can be found :ref:`here <examples>`.

 ======
 SCILAB